 The cause of the majority of SMB data breaches isn’t malicious hackers or cyber criminals targeting your data.
 The Ponemon survey found that 41 percent of SMBs were impacted by mistakes made by negligent employees, contractors, and third-parties.

-Incorporating a cyber security awareness training program for your employees is critical to your business’ security infrastructure.
+Incorporating cyber security training for employees is critical to your business’ security infrastructure.
 It is the most effective way to combat poor password practices, successful phishing attempts, and other cyber threats that could put your business at risk.

 Employees are being constantly targeted by the bad guys and are unfortunately falling for the phishing emails and scams in very high numbers.
 This is resulting in data breaches, ransomware infections, significant monetary loss and the loss of sensitive information such as employee W-2 forms.
 The best way to combat these is to train your users to identify these attacks before they click a link or download software. – Erich Kron